IhaveAbrainFracture/Maze-Pad/README.md

 # Maze-Pad made by @TheVirtuoso on slack, Vikas IRL
 A general spin on a macro-pad, with a fully customised case, PCB, and Firmware.
-It should also be fully assemblable and useable less than 20 mins after getting everything
+It should also be fully assemblable and useable less than 20 mins after getting everything.
+Big thanks to Hack Club (Highway) and PCBway for helping me make this

 <img width="400" height="300" alt="Screenshot 2025-07-12 121642" src="https://github.com/user-attachments/assets/d27cb808-3dae-4643-a974-1ec60397d090" />
 <img width="400" height="300" alt="Screenshot 2025-07-12 121719" src="https://github.com/user-attachments/assets/666b0627-b9bd-476d-a23f-5755f4740f37" />